 We provide a general applicable framework for the subsequent discussion on disability assessment (Figure 1 and Table 1).
 Our aim is to illustrate the key concepts of disability assessment rather than follow any particular disability scale.
-Throughout, we advocate the use of the terms dependence and amount of assistance rather than terms indicating the amount of ability in each ADL (Table 1).
-This is because the aims of disability assessment used in the original (including the WHO-ICF, BI and FIM instruments) and usual contexts is to correlate to the burden of care required1,12-18.
+Throughout, we advocate the use of the terms dependence and amount of

-Each ADL is first categorised into an independent versus dependent group (Fig 1).
+Each ADL is first categorised into an independent versus dependent group (Figure 1).
 This dichotomisation is critical and this distinction is consistent in the disability assessment literature12-18.
 Independence is the performance of an ADL without the need for a helper regardless of whether aids (such as modified eating utensils or walking frames) are used.